 Khachapuri - Translated, it means "cheesy bread".
 The basic version is a flatbread made of leavened dough, filled with sulguni cheese which is a local cheese that is smooth and salty.

-Khachapuri Adjaruli – The best description I found was “a molten canoe of carbohydrates and dairy”!
+Khachapuri Adjaruli – A variation of Khachapuri from Adjaruli region.
+The best description I found was “a molten canoe of carbohydrates and dairy”!
 It is a “boat” of traditional Georgian bread filled with sulguni cheese and baked.
 When it is removed from the oven, they add hunks of butter and an egg on top.
 When served, you stir it all up and pull off chunks of bread to dip into it.
 So YUMMY!
-It is literally their national dish!

 Lobio stew - A traditional Georgian bean dish.
 It is a mixture of red beans, onions, garlic, coriander, cilantro, and other spices.
 It was actually really good.
 Grady even liked it (and he doesn't even like beans!)